The situation

 - Source-of-truth clarity, one place, many places, or a registry?

-- Versioning and rollback, named versions, diffs, easy revert?
+- Versioning and rollback, immutable versions, diffs, easy revert?

 - Deployment shape, bundled with code, pushed independently, feature-flagged?